-On April 5, 2017, WashREIT entered into an employment letter with Ms. Fielder specifying the terms of her employment.
+On April 5, 2017, Elme entered into an employment letter with Ms. Fielder specifying the terms of her employment.
 Pursuant to Ms. Fielder's employment letter, Ms. Fielder was awarded \$75,000 in RSUs, granted under the 2016 Omnibus Incentive Plan, on her first date of employment, which was March 29, 2017.
 These 2,431 RSUs were subject to vesting in five equal installments over a five-year period, on the first through fifth anniversaries of such date.
-The 486 of these shares that were scheduled to vest on March 29, 2022 vested in February 2022 pursuant to the Separation Agreement by and between Ms. Fielder and the Company.
+The 486 of these shares that were scheduled to vest on March 29, 2022 vested in February 2022 in connection with her Separation Agreement described under "Ms. Fielder's Separation Agreement" at page 53.